NL-wageningen-logo-white

 Being a buddy mentor means to me meeting new (international) people and making new friends and doing fun activities with each other like celebrating sinterklaas, or mountain biking.
 And sometimes answering questions about how things are organized in the Netherlands.

-How often did/do you meet with your buddy family?
 It really depends on the size of the group.
 Most of the time we met with just three or four people from the entire group, because of the limitations on group size.
 We did this every two/three weeks, maybe just for dinner.
-For a few of the bigger activities we were with one or two more, but those were really limited because of the rules.
+For a few of the bigger activities we were with one or two more, but those were really limited because of the rules

 FAQ

-Q: Is it possible to be a buddy mentor while I have re-exams in the Summer AID/Winter AID?
+Q: Is it possible to be a Buddy Mentor while I have re-exams in the Summer/Winter AID?

 A: No. The first weeks are usually the most busy since this is the time you get to know your group, or you join the AID.
-In the beginning, buddy families usually meet 1-2 times a week.
+In the beginning, Buddy Families usually meet 1-2 times a week.
 This can include having lunch at university or going to an ESN kitchen.
-At the start of the semester and further on, ESN also organizes activities specially for buddy families, to make sure that you get to know each other.
-As time passes buddy families usually meet once a week to once every two weeks.
-The Buddy Program is very flexible and it is up to you and your buddy family to decide how often you meet.
+At the start of the semester and further on, ESN also organizes activities specially for the Buddy Families, to make sure that you get to know each other.
+As time passes Buddy Families usually meet once a week to once every two weeks.
+The Buddy Program is very flexible and it is up to you and your family to decide how often you meet.
 As a buddy mentor you do not have to attend every activity.
-We make sure that each group has 2-3 buddy mentors.
+We make sure that each group has 2-3 mentors.
 This means that you can also meet the students separately.

 Q: Can I combine it with my student association, sports, studying etc?